 Select any five from the following questions.
 Each question carries 1 mark.
 You can choose only one out of the four options.
 If you chose the correct option you will get 1 mark and if you choose a partially correct answer you will get 0.5 marks.

 Objective: Identify personal beliefs and value system

-You came across an interesting article while surfing the internet on the weekend about “How to excel in the workplace.
+You came across an interesting article while surfing the internet on the weekend about “How to excel in the workplace”.
 It inspired you.
 Should you forward it to the class WhatsApp group?